Perbadanan Nasional: History

-Malaysia's First Trade Delegation to China
+Pernas also joint ventured with Sogo for its Kuala Lumpur store in 1992, which opened in 1994.

 In 1971, Razaleigh's led trade delegation went to China to initiate a prospect of initiating a business relationship.
 During the visit to China, Razaleigh managed to meet the then China's Premier Zhou En Lai.
 Total trade with China stood at a mere RM105.6 million in 1971, but ballooned to RM1.6 billion in 1980.
 Since then the contact between the two countries has been on the increase as evidenced by the number of visits of trade, medical and sports delegations to China.